aloglu/pinlet/README.md

 4. Locate the folder you've just installed/cloned into your computer and click "Select".
 5. You've added the extension to the Extension Builder.
 Now, to install, select on "Install" on the top right hand side.
 You'll be prompted to enter your password.
 Enter it and voila.
 6. Existing tabs have to be reloaded for the extension to work.

+*¹ This also means you have to re-install the extension every time you relaunch Safari.
+I rarely close my browser, so this is a non-issue for me but I recognize that it'd be a deal breaker for most people.*

 # To-do